ExtraTorrent: Shutdown

 On 17 May 2017, ExtraTorrent voluntarily ceased operations out of the blue.
 The entire website was replaced with a message from the administrator, stating that the website was to shut down permanently (as well as all mirror domains), and wipe all data relating to the website and its content.
 The website was already down for days due to an emergency maintenance situation, just two days before the website shut down permanently.

 At the time of its shutdown, ExtraTorrent's primary domain name was the 291st most viewed website globally, according to statistics from Alexa Internet.

 Clones

 Shortly after the shutdown of the official ExtraTorrent website, multiple clones and imitations appeared online.
 Initially, the most popular one of these clones was located at extratorrent.cd.
 While this was at first speculated to be an official rehosting, it was later discovered to be a re-skinned of The Pirate Bay, serving exact information from their database, under an ExtraTorrent interface.
 Despite this however, the website still quickly gained a large userbase, reaching two million unique visitors in May 2017.
 To date, there are no new "official" ExtraTorrent mirrors as the database for the original was wiped during its shutdown in 2017.
 The site was blocked in Spain in 2019, with the blocking of other similar websites such as Lime Torrents and 1337x.
-Another one of these prominent imitators is extratorrent.ag, a website that has connections to the operator of eztv.ag (another clone website of the also defunct EZTV release group).